govindak-umd/PlanningTkinter/README.md

 ## Project Description

-View planning on Trello board [here](https://trello.com/b/A9lTAano/planningtkinter).

-This is a pet project that will help you visualize the various search algorithms.
+This is a project that will help you visualize the various path planning algorithms.

 Search Algorithms implemented so far :